 Reykjavik Puffin Tour with Golden Circle

-Begin your journey with our top-rated puffin tour in Iceland from Reykjavík Harbor, where you’ll cruise out to sea and witness Atlantic Puffins up close in their natural coastal habitat.
-After this unforgettable wildlife encounter, we’ll set off on a scenic exploration of the Golden Circle — Iceland’s most iconic travel route.
+Begin your journey with our puffin tour from Reykjavík Harbor, where you’ll cruise out to sea and witness Atlantic Puffins up close in their natural coastal habitat.
+After this wildlife encounter, continue with a scenic exploration of the Golden Circle.

-Our puffin watching tour from Reykjavík is the perfect way to experience one of Iceland’s most beloved seabirds up close.
-Running during the summer months—from May to mid-August—our tour takes you on a short and scenic boat ride from Reykjavík Harbor to nearby islands like Akurey or Lundey, known for their large puffin colonies.
+Our puffin watching tour from Reykjavík runs during the summer months, from May to mid-August, and takes you on a short boat ride to nearby islands like Akurey or Lundey, known for their large puffin colonies.

-These islands are home to thousands of Atlantic Puffins that come ashore each year to nest and raise their young.
-On our tour, you’ll get a front-row seat to observe their vibrant beaks, comical waddles, and impressive diving skills as they hunt for fish.
-We use small, specialized boats that allow us to get as close as possible without disturbing the birds, giving you the best viewing and photo opportunities.
+Observe their vibrant beaks, comical waddles and diving skills as they hunt for fish.
+We use small, specialized boats to get as close as possible without disturbing the birds, offering excellent viewing conditions.

 Tour highlights & itinerary